The CAREB-ACCER Professional Development Committee (PDC) is pleased to announce a new initiative—the Virtual REB.

 There are three main ways in which CAREB-ACCER members can become involved in this initiative:

 1. Apply to become a member of the Virtual REB

 If you are interested in putting your name forward to be considered as a Virtual REB Chair or Analyst, please provide an expression of interest outlining your relevant REB experience.
 Use the contact information below and reference “CAREB-ACCER Virtual REB Expression of Interest” in the subject line.

 Note: You must be a CAREB-ACCER member to participate at this level.
 Virtual REB Chairs and Analysts will be selected based on relevant experience and demonstrated ability to conduct ethical reviews in the areas covered by the case studies.
 Those selected will be sent terms of reference.

-2. Participate as reviewer
+2. Participate as reviewer (open to all)